atlas-cli/nestjs-boilerplate/README.md

 - :earth_americas: Default environments development and production: This feature includes default environments for development and production, which can be used to separate your code and infrastructure for different stages of the development process.

-- :file_folder: TypeORM lambda environment: This feature allows you to use TypeORM in a lambda environment, allowing you to run your database operations in a serverless environment.
+- :file_folder: MongoDB lambda environment: This feature allows you to use MongoDB in a lambda environment, allowing you to run your database operations in a serverless environment.

-- :file_folder: Postgres environment: This feature allows you to set up a Postgres database environment, which can be used to store and manage data.
+- :file_folder: mongo environment: This feature allows you to set up a mongo database environment, which can be used to store and manage data.

 - :key: AWS IAM authentication for database and environment setup: This feature allows you to use AWS IAM (Identity and Access Management) to authenticate and authorize access to the database and environment.